doocs/leetcode/solution/1500-1599/1587.Bank Account Summary II/README_EN.md

 | amount        | int     |
 | transacted_on | date    |
 +---------------+---------+
-trans_id is the primary key for this table.
+trans_id is the primary key (column with unique values) for this table.
 Each row of this table contains all changes made to all accounts. amount is positive if the user received money and negative if they transferred money.
 All accounts start with a balance of 0.